Shopify/restyle/README.md

 ## Inspiration

-Restyle is heavily inspired by [https://styled-system.com](https://styled-system.com/).
+Restyle is heavily inspired by Styled System.

 ## Contributing